IvanDzanija/Programming-Language-Translation/README.md

 # Programming-Language-Translation
 ## About - Laboratory exercise @Uni-ZG FER for PLT(PPJ) class
-Software implementation of specific parts of a compiler or a compiler in general.<br>
+Software implementation of compiler for a subset of C language.<br>
 ### Major phases of analysis:
 - [lexical](/lexical_analyzer)
 - [syntax](/syntax_analyzer)